yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 end
 ```

-The `expressio` is a logical expression that evaluates to `true` or `false`.
+The `expression` is a logical expression that evaluates to `true` or `false`.
 If the expression evaluates to true, the statements in the loop body are executed.
 The loop then repeats, and the expression is evaluated again.
 This process continues until the expression evaluates to false, at which point the loop terminates.

-#### Example 1: Print "Hello, world!" to the console 10 times.
+#### Example 1: Print "Hello, world!" to the console 10 times

 ```matlab
 i = 1;